 Are you an aspiring lawyer?
 Then we have the perfect event for you.
-For the first time ever, our National Law Fair will be taking place digitally via Hopin.
-Join us and our exhibitors on Thursday 2 July from 1pm – 4pm for the opportunity to speak one-on-one with representatives and trainees from top law firms from around the country.
+Join us and our exhibitors at our London Moorgate campus on Wednesday 14 June from 12pm – 4.30pm for the opportunity to speak one-on-one with representatives and trainees from top law firms from around the country.

 What you need to know before the National Law Fair